Home SEO Tools FAQs Guest post Contact Donate

 Create Dropdown menu for Labels widget

-labels dropdown menu 2 A labels widget displays your post labels.
-Each label is linked to a page containing posts which fall under that label.
+A labels widget displays your posts’ labels and each label is linked to a page containing posts which fall under that label.
 Usually as your posts increases, so will your labels.
-If you don’t limit them, sooner or later your labels widget will take over your sidebar :)
+If you don’t limit them, sooner or later your labels widget will take over your sidebar!

-Before applying this hack, you must already have a Label widget installed.
-If you don’t have one, go to Design > Page Elements and add it.
+labels dropdown menu 2Before applying this hack, you must already have a Labels widget installed.
+If you don’t have one, go to Layout (old UI: Design > Page Elements) and add it.

 Now let’s make the dropdown: